-If you read our article on failed Google projects, you may be curious about Microsoft.
+If you read our article on failed and discontinued Google Products, you may be curious about Microsoft.
 There is not much to add to Microsoft failures as the company has been comparatively persistent.
 It may sound like a Microsoft fanboy but it is the truth.
 The best example is the Internet Explorer.
 Microsoft kept improving it despite the fact that not many liked it.
 The name IE was found repelling by some, but the company dragged it up to its last operating system known as Windows 10 instead of simply killing it off.
 But yes, the company has had a list of failed Microsoft projects – though not as long as Google.
 Let’s look at some of them.

 Failed Microsoft Products & Services

 The “most dragged but ultimately failed” project from Microsoft was Zune.
 It was a collection of hardware and software that provided access to several things like music on demand.
 The Zune could be called a set of hardware devices that were designed to run multimedia software with or without the PC/Xbox in combination.

 Some of the services it provided were “Zune Music Pass” and “on-demand video streaming” that would be complementary to Xbox and other hardware.
 It still has its own website that goes by zune.net that now redirects to the Xbox website FAQ page.
 The services were discontinued in 2011 after Microsoft felt that they are not winning against Apple Music.
 However, instead of killing the Zune software, they ported improved versions to Xbox to stream music and videos.
 The Zune brand is dead however.